ros-drivers/rosserial/rosserial_vex_v5/README.md

 [ROS documentation, getting-started, and tutorials pages](http://wiki.ros.org/) for more information.

 ### ROS Workspace
-This workspace is used to generate a PROS project, and then help the Cortex interact with ROS using that generated project.
+This workspace is used to generate a PROS project, and then help the Robot Brain interact with ROS using that generated project.

 Notice the first `source` command below.
 This includes ROS commands into the terminal